OxWearables/biobankAccelerometerAnalysis/docs/source/usage.rst

 ::
     $ bash process-cmds.txt

-Finally, using our python utility function, we would like to collate all individual processed .json summary files into a single large csv for subsequent health analses:
+Next, using our python utility function, we would like to collate all individual processed .json summary files into a single large csv for subsequent health analses:
 ::